mostudiosnz/gondar/README.md

 ## Usage

 Create an `AppTracker` instance and use it throughout the app.
-Recommended approach is to set it on the environment and use it throughout the app.
-Use either the built-in [FirebaseAnalytics Events](https://firebase.google.com/docs/reference/swift/firebaseanalytics/api/reference/Constants) or define and use `CustomEvent`s and even `UserEvent`s.
+Recommended approach is to set it on the environment and use it throughout the app, but it can be constructed whenever as it is stateless.

-An extension is also provided on `SwiftUI.View` to make it easy to track `ScreenViewedEvent`s:

 ```
 // SomeView.swift